maxwell1500/airmessage-android-ai/README.md

    ```

 3. **Configure your server**:
-   - The app is pre-configured to connect to `maxwell15000.ddns.net:11434`
    - To use your own server, update the Ollama endpoint in the app settings
    - Ensure your server is accessible via HTTP (port 11434 by default)